Advanced Inflammatory Bowel Disease Fellowship

-Established in 1999, the UNC Center for Inflammatory Bowel Diseases now includes six faculty gastroenterology experts in IBD, three faculty IBD gastrointestinal surgeons, and two pediatric IBD gastroenterologists, making it among the largest and most highly regarded IBD programs in the nation.
+Established in 1999, the UNC Center for Inflammatory Bowel Diseases now includes seven adult GI and three pediatric GI faculty specializing in IBD, three colorectal surgeons, a nutritionist and a psychologist, making it among the largest and most highly regarded IBD programs in the nation.
 We perform cutting-edge basic, translational, and clinical research, and provide state-of-the-art, multi-disciplinary care.

 - Inflammatory Bowel Disease outpatient clinic